 Handling Your Storm & Flood Insurance Claim

-As Hurricane Hanna hits the Texas coastline, it is projected to deal over one billion dollars in damage.
-Many homes and businesses in Corpus Christi, Brownsville, and throughout Laredo will suffer damage due to high winds, debris and flooding.
-If you are a home owner or business owner affected from Hurricane Hanna, you will need to know how to deal with your insurance company.
+As Hurricane Harvey hit the Texas coastline, it dealt over five billion dollars in damage.
+Many homes and businesses in Galveston, Corpus Christi and throughout Houston suffered damage due to high winds, debris and flooding.
+If you are a home owner or business owner affected from Hurricane Harvey, you will need to know how to deal with your insurance company.